59A-4.103: Licensure, Administration and Fiscal Management

 shall also include measurable objectives and timetables to meet the child’s medical, nursing, mental and psychosocial needs identified in the comprehensive assessment.
 The care plan must describe the services that are to be furnished to attain or maintain the child’s highest practicable physical, mental, social and educational well-being.
 The care plan must be completed within seven 7 days after completion of the child’s assessments required in subsection (3) above.

 In order to enhance the quality of life of each child ages 3 years through 15 years, the facility administration must notify by certified mail the school board in the county in which the facility is located that there is a school-age child residing in the facility.
-Children ages 16 through 20 years must be enrolled in an education program according to their ability to participate.
+Children ages 16 through 20 years may be enrolled in an education program according to their ability to participate.
 Program participation for each child regardless of age is predicated on his or her their intellectual function, physical limitations, and medical stability.
 Collaborative planning with the public school system and community at-large is necessary to produce integrated and inclusive settings which meet each child’s needs.
 The failure or inability on the part of city City, county County, state State, or federal Federal school systems to provide an educational program according to the child’s ability to participate shall not obligate the licensee facility to supply or furnish an educational program or bring suit against any city City, county County, state State, or federal Federal organizations for their failure or inability to provide an educational program.
 Nothing contained herein is intended to prohibit, restrict or prevent the parents or legal guardian of the child from providing a private educational program that meets applicable s State laws.

 6. At the child’s guardian’s option, every effort must